eggheads/eggdrop/doc/sphinx_source/coreDocs/server.rst

   set net-type Efnet
     What is your network?
-Possible allowed values are Efnet, IRCnet, Undernet, DALnet, freenode, Quakenet, Rizon, Other.
+Possible allowed values are Efnet, IRCnet, Undernet, DALnet, Libera, freenode, Quakenet, Rizon, Other.
 If the network you use is not listed, using "Other" is a good sane choice and can be customized with settings both here and in the IRC module sections of the config file.

   set nick "LamestBot"
     Set the nick the bot uses on IRC, and on the botnet unless you specify a